aidanbx/GraphGurusVault/Garden/Project Solidification 2023-01-31.md

 			- What about shape?
 				- decided randomly?
 					- Pick an area and call it a forest, forests are sharp and green
-					- This part of the coastline will be a cove,
+				- Rule-based?
+					- Coastline that is concave becomes a cove, coves are g